 My Dream Hike Diverted

 In the past 10 years, osteoarthritis has affected my life in more ways than I care to count.
-Limited movement, pain, doctor visits, and financial expenses quickly came to the top of my mind, so I’m going to stop there so I don’t have to dwell on this piece for too long.
+Limited movement, pain, doctor visits, missing out on social activities, and financial expenses quickly came to the top of my mind, so I’m going to stop there so I don’t have to dwell on this piece for too long.
 But one of the biggest things osteoarthritis has taken away was my dream backpacking trip.

 September 06, 2014.
 That was my scheduled start date for hiking the John Muir Trail (JMT).